11 Types of Succulents That Grow Tall

 Photo by David J. Stang / CC BY-SA 4.0

-It’s considered easy to grow because it needs very little water once established and has many variations of coloration, including shades of green, pink, purple, brown, white, and yellow.
+Additionally, it boasts a variety of colorations, including shades of green, pink, purple, brown, white, and yellow.

-Madagascar Palms are succulents that grow tall and make an excellent addition to any garden.
+Madagascar Palms are tall growing succulents and make an excellent addition to any garden.

 Sansevieria Trifasciata 'Laurentii' (Variegated Snake Plant)